 Nicholson Price is a professor of law at the University of Michigan.
 He teaches and writes in the areas of intellectual property, health law, and regulation, particularly focusing on the law surrounding innovation in the life sciences.
 He has an extensive collection of colorful bow ties.

-He is a core partner at the University of Copenhagen’s Center for Advanced Studies in Biomedical Innovation Law and co-PI of the Project on Precision Medicine, Artificial Intelligence, and the Law.
+He is a core partner at the University of Copenhagen’s Center for Advanced Studies in Biomedical Innovation Law and co-principal investigator of the Project on Precision Medicine, Artificial Intelligence, and the Law.

-He previously was an assistant professor of law at the University of New Hampshire School of Law, an academic fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and a visiting scholar at the University of California, Hastings College of the Law.
+Price previously was an assistant professor of law at the University of New Hampshire School of Law; an academic fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School; and a visiting scholar at the University of California, Hastings College of the Law.

 "Hierarchy, Race & Gender in Legal Scholarly Networks"

 "Trust, Trustworthiness, and Misinformation Shared by the Government"